patricklafrance/wmfnext-shell/README.md

 👉 Then, create an `index.ts` file which will strictly contain a dynamic import to the `bootstrap.tsx` file.

-> We need this indirection called an "async boundary" to let Webpack load all the remote modules and their dependencies before rendering the host
+> This indirection called an "async boundary" is required so Webpack can load all the remote modules and their dependencies before rendering the host
 > application.
 Additional information is available [here](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
 >
 > If you're not using any remote modules loaded at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) you don't need a `bootstrap.tsx` file.